In China, high demand for robots but too many robot manufacturers

 It is also possible that firm owners are over-estimating the potential benefits of automation.

-For example Foxconn (2354.TW), a major supplier for Apple (AAPL.O), said in 2011 that it aimed to have one million robotic arms in operation by 2014.
+For example Foxconn, a major supplier for Apple, said in 2011 that it aimed to have one million robotic arms in operation by 2014.
 It subsequently scaled back its plans, with managers saying the robots were not able to replace humans as effectively as expected.

 Even automation enthusiasts like Wang of Zhejiang Sanhua are careful.